CarlosPeralta2049/CarlosPeralta2049.github.io/Project03.md

-**Objective:** To explore the effects of tariffs on economies, then specifically relating to European tariffs on U.S. imports.
+**Objective:** To explore the effects of tariffs on economies, then specifically the effects of European tariffs on U.S. imports.

 ## Trade Barriers: International Trade and Tariffs
 **Below (left):** Scenario 01: Market Equilibrium for avocados without international trade.